act65/masters-thesis/proposal/proposal.md

 _Note: There are other approaches to transfer learning, for example; learning a metric [@Vinyals2016MatchingNF], distillation [@Hinton2015DistillingTK], the freezing of parameters [@KirkpatrickPRVD16].
 But maybe underneath their superficial differences they are all doing the same thing, decomposing the problem into distinct parts?_

 The belief that complexity can be decomposed, that observations are built from smaller/few parts, is at the heart of unsupervised learning, and of science.
 For example, it is common to assume that there are a set of latent variables that combine (non)linearly to generate observations.
 And within science, reductionism and mediation analysis are key tools for producing understanding.
-They allow us to break down (emergent) complexity into simple parts, which we can study and understand.
+They allow us to break down (emergent) complexity into simple parts, which we can study and understand [@AIPhysicist].

 _Although, it should be noted that, even if we can decompose a complex phenomena, there is a lot of meta information required to actually use this decomposition for planning.
 Which modules do what?
 How are they related?
 When should I apply a given module?
 How do they combine?_